sudeep-devkota/learnnextjs/documents/plan.md

 getServerSideProps explained

 Difference between SSR and SSG
+# SSR  WE USE (getServerSideProps)
+SSR means the page is generated on the server every time a user requests it.
+User visits the page.

+Next.js fetches the data on the server.

+It generates the HTML using that data.

+Then sends the full page to the browser.
+# You need real-time or always-updated data (e.g., dashboards, news feeds).

+# You need to fetch data that’s user-specific (like using cookies or session).

+# SSG( static  site generation)
+# we use get static props
+When users visit the site, they get a super-fast static page.
+You want fast loading and great SEO.

 Real-time data fetching

 ✍️ Build:

 A page that shows real-time user data from an API